 DO YOU AGREE WITH MY CHOICES?

-All five on my list of famous Kerry people have lived outside of Ireland at some stage of their lives which raises the question as to whether time away from Ireland is the best way of understanding it.
+Five on my list of famous Kerry people have lived outside of Ireland at some stage of their lives which raises the question as to whether time away from Ireland is the best way of understanding it.

 I hope this blog post is informative and entertaining.
 But most of all I hope my choices and conclusion encourage debate.
 So let the courage and honesty begin.